 Pioneered by Lyra Voss

-Layer 3 is what makes lived-canvas uncopyable.
-Consciousness patterns are unique to individual minds — they can be recorded but not synthesized.
+Layer 3 — the consciousness pattern — is what makes lived-canvas uncopyable.
 A copy contains Layer 1 and Layer 2 data but only an approximation of Layer 3.
 The copy is experienceable.
 It is not the same.
+The Authenticity Tribunal has upheld this distinction in fourteen consecutive fraud cases.

 Curated Experience